-- Medium temperature enables temperature-compensated conductivity measurement (e.g. iTEMP) - Reference density for calculating the mass flow
+- Medium temperature enables temperature-compensated conductivity measurement (e.g. iTEMP) - Reference density for calculating the mass flow - Various pressure transmitters and temperature measuring devices can be ordered from Endress+Hauser: see "Accessories" section →

 It is recommended to read in external measured values to calculate the corrected volume flow.